(Video) Micah Richards delivers horrible take on Mo Salah with ludicrous statement

 READ MORE: (Video) Lineker swoons over ‘wonderful’ Liverpool player who is ‘an absolute delight’

-It’s a baffling take and a quick search on the Premier League’s player comparison shows you how comfortably better our man is that the former Chelsea winger:
+It’s a baffling take and a quick search on the Premier League’s player comparison shows you how comfortably better our man is than the former Chelsea winger:

 Our No.11 is in the conversation for one of the greatest to ever play in the division and comments like this are simply ludicrous.